keatura/my-ordinary-vault-md/Andefaelt/Setting/Countries/The Asyrian Empire/The Asyrian Empire.md

 # Asyrian Politics

-## The God-Kings, the Rainwatchers
+## The God-Kings, the Camillus

-- Fariah
+- Fariah Camillus

 # The Asyrian Armed Forces